Leslie Roberts

-Leslie Roberts (born June 28, 1964) is a Canadian television and radio personality, currently the host of CTV Morning Live in Ottawa.
-He was previously the host of The Leslie Roberts Show on CJAD in Montreal, until announcing on December 4, 2018 that he would be leaving the station as of December 21.
+Leslie Roberts (born June 28, 1962) is a Canadian municipal politician, and has been a long-time television and radio personality.
+Prior to being elected, he was a freelance columnist for National Post and Montreal Gazette newspapers.
+Previously, he was the host of CTV Morning Live in Ottawa, and also hosted a mid-morning radio show on NewsTalk 580 CFRA, and host of The Leslie Roberts Show on CJAD in Montreal.
+From 2001 he was anchor and senior editor at Global Toronto and host of several programs on CFCF-TV (now CTV Montreal) from 1985 to 2000.
+He returned to Montreal in 2016 to host a talkshow on CJAD 800.

+In the 2025 Montreal municipal election, Roberts stood for Montreal City Council as the Ensemble Montréal candidate in the downtown electoral district of Peter-McGill.
+He was elected with 56.7% of the vote.

 Family

-Roberts was raised in a family full of journalists.
-Roberts' great-grandfather John H. Roberts founded and ran a controversial reformist Montreal tabloid newspaper called The Axe between 1922–24.
+Roberts was raised in a family of journalists.
+Roberts' great-grandfather John H. Roberts founded and ran a controversial reformist Montreal tabloid newspaper called The Axe between 1922 and 1924.
 His grandfather and namesake was a writer and journalist.
 His father, Bill Roberts, was a morning-man for Montreal's CJAD for 20 years, and later vice-president of programming.
 His mother was an assistant to a federal MP.
 Roberts' brother, Rob Roberts, is editor-in-chief at the National Post.

-Roberts is the third generation of the Roberts media family to work at CJAD 800 Montreal.
+Roberts is the third generation of the Roberts family to work at CJAD 800 Montreal.
 His father Bill was morning man through the 1950s and '60s, and again for a few years in the '70s.
 His namesake grandfather Leslie was an editorialist at both CJAD, and Toronto sister station CFRB 1010, in the 1970s.